ProDrifterDK/ABM/README.md

-**Resyst Project: MotoStore**
+**Resyst Project: ABM**

-This is the project's repository for the ABM motorcycle store.
+This is the project's repository for the ABM store.

 Developers:
  - Alan Gárate